Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-22-YaleCamaraRework.markdown

     - SD card
 ```

-These components range in, e.g. Leds should be simple to drive, but the camera would be very challenging to reuse.
+These components range in complexity, e.g. Leds should be simple to drive, but the camera would be very challenging to reuse.

 ![Yale Security Camera](:YaleCamaraReworkHousing.jpg)